Fix: CPU Overheating

 6. Screw the cooler back in place, plug the fan/pump in and then boot your computer.

-With thermal paste reapplied, CPU temperatures should be normalized.
+With thermal compound reapplied, CPU temperatures should be normalized.
 If not, there’s something else bottlenecking your computer.

-If you’re struggling with thermal paste, this video by Linus Tech Tips could provide help.
+If you’re grappling with thermal paste, this video by Linus Tech Tips could provide assistance.

 Fix 5: Stop Your Overclocks